 Their initial brainstorming lead to NCSA and OCLC holding a joint workshop to discuss metadata semantics in Dublin, Ohio, March 1995.
 At this event, called simply the "OCLC/NCSA Metadata Workshop", more than 50 people discussed how a core set of semantics for Web-based resources would be extremely useful for categorizing the Web for easier search and retrieval.
-They dubbed the result "Dublin Core metadata" based on the location of the workshop.
-Since that time conferences and workshops have been held in England, Australia, Finland, Germany, Canada, Japan, Italy, and the United States.
+They dubbed the result "Dublin Core™ metadata" based on the location of the workshop.
+Since that time conferences and workshops have been held in many cities around the world.

 In 2001, the workshop format was broadened to include tutorials and peer-reviewed conference papers and posters, offering the metadata community a greater opportunity for learning, exchange of ideas, and development of DC metadata standards.
 DCMI continues to attract a world-wide constituency.
 While the language of the development of DC standards is English, the Initiative recognizes that the language of metadata is generally the language of the resource described.